robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 This fork adds a "next day" and "4-day" forecast wiev by pressing the "next" button on the top.
 The weather icons are also improved and the night icons are diplayed with a moon instead of a sun symbol.

 There is a web interface implemented for setting up credentials, time zone, api key, etc.
+For entering the Weather station setup page keep the "next" button pressed while switching power ON.
+This will open a WiFi server called "weather_station_wifi".
+Connect to it and open http://192.168.4.1/

 ![alt_text, width="200"](./LilyGo_213_weather_01.jpg)
 ![alt_text, width="200"](./LilyGo_213_weather_02.jpg)
 ![alt_text, width="200"](./LilyGo_213_weather_03.jpg)
 ![alt_text, width="200"](./LilyGo_213_weather_04.jpg)

-For entering the Weather station setup page, press the button while powering on, then open http://192.168.4.1/

 ![alt_text, width="200"](./LilyGo_213_weather_station_settup.jpg)